A free boundary model for transport induced neurite growth: Acknowledgments

 \section{Acknowledgments}

 { GM acknowledges the support of DFG via grant MA 10100/1-1 project number 496629752, JFP via grant HE 6077/16-1 (eBer-22-57443).
-GM is member of the group GNAMPA of INdAM.
-We thank Andreas P\"uschel (WWU M\"unster) for valuable discussions on the biological background.}
+JFP thanks the DFG for support via the Research Unit FOR 5387 POPULAR, Project No. 461909888.
+We thank Andreas P\"uschel (WWU M\"unster) for valuable discussions on the biological background.
+In addition, we are very grateful to the comments of the anonymous referees.}